mikedilger/email-format/README.md

 * Support for MIME (RFC 2045, RFC 4021, RFC 2231, RFC 6352) using
   [mime_multipart](https://github.com/mikedilger/mime-multipart)
 * Support for streaming of MIME parts from disk.
-* More ergonomic function signatures
-* Less copying of data
-* Implementation of `SendableEmail` so that it works with the `lettre` crate.

 ## History